smitelli/cosmodoc/src/content/topics/menu-functions/index.md

 The interactive part of the frame is handled separately, in a call to {{< lookup/cref ReadAndEchoText >}}.
 This presents a wait spinner, processes keyboard input, and returns when the <kbd>Enter</kbd> key is pressed.
 The {{< lookup/cref name="highScoreNames" text="highScoreNames[i]" >}} pointer is the memory where the input will be stored, and `sizeof(HighScoreName) - 2` sets the maximum length of that value -- 14 characters.

-{{< note >}}Subtracting one from the maximum input length is necessary to leave room for the null terminator byte.
-Subtracting two, however, is likely a stylistic choice to prevent longer names from encroaching on the right-hand border of the high score table.{{< /note >}}
+{{% note %}}Subtracting one from the maximum input length is necessary to leave room for the null terminator byte.
+Subtracting two, however, is likely a stylistic choice to prevent longer names from encroaching on the right-hand border of the high score table.{{% /note %}}

 With the inferior scores shifted down and the new score entered in the table, there is no need to continue scanning through the high score table; `break` out of the outermost `for` loop and proceed below.